solana-foundation/developer-content/content/guides/getstarted/scaffold-nextjs-anchor.md

 ```

 The `solana-provider.tsx` already has all the wallet features you need, It
-handles auto connects of solana wallet easily, you can move to multiple
+handles auto connects of Solana wallet easily, and you can move to multiple
 components of your web application with the wallet states managed.
 This NextJS
-app is using `[@tanstack/react-query](https://tanstack.com/query/latest)` for
+app is using `[@tanstack/react-query](`https://tanstack.com/query/latest)` to
 fetch, cache, synchronize, and update server state in your web applications
 easily.
-React-Query here is being used here for all the data fetching needs,
+React-Query here is used for all the data fetching needs, like a hook
-like hook for `useGetBalance` to get the balance of your wallet,
+for `useGetBalance` to get the balance of your wallet, `useTransferSol` to
-`useTransferSol` to transfer sol.
-Similarly, you can implement features you want
+transfer sol.
+Similarly, you can implement features you want to fetch from RPCs.
-to fetch from RPCs.
-You can see react-query getting used here in the Account nav
+You can see react-query getting used here in the Account nav as well.
-as well.

 ![NextJS web Accounts view](/assets/guides/scaffolds/scaffolds---3-web-accounts-view.png)

-This app also uses [`Jotai`](https://jotai.org), is used for global React state
+This app also uses `Jotai`, which is used for global React state management in
-management in your NextJS app.
-Our component stores the cluster and rpc
+your NextJS app.
+Our component stores the cluster and RPC information, you can
-information, you can fetch it anywhere in your app and manage where the
+fetch it anywhere in your app and manage where the transaction needs to be
-transaction needs to be submitted.
+submitted.

 ![NextJS web Clusters view](/assets/guides/scaffolds/scaffolds---4-web-cluster-view.png)

-Ideally, copy your generated IDL file or Types from the target folder after the
+Copy your generated IDL file and/or Types from the target folder after the
-anchor build and import it to use inside components to call instructions.
+`anchor build` and import it to use inside components to call instructions.

 ## 4. Bonus Solana tools

-This is just a bonus section if you want to use more tools built by the solana
+This is just a bonus section if you want to use more tools built by the Solana
-community to ease your solana development, just be careful those might not be
+community to ease your Solana development, just be careful those might not be
 audited and/or maintained.
 [Checkout Solana Tools Library](https://github.com/solana-developers/solana-tools)

 Helpers by Solana Developers contains helper functions that can help you get an
-airdrop for testnet devnet, making Error messages by solana more readable and
+airdrop for testnet devnet, making Error messages by Solana more readable and
 [a lot more](https://github.com/solana-developers/helpers?tab=readme-ov-file#what-can-i-do-with-this-module).

 [Solana Wallet Names by Portal Payments](https://github.com/portalpayments/solana-wallet-names)
 can help you use Solana wallet names like `.sol`, `.backpack`, `.abc` etc.

-[Amman by Metaplex](https://github.com/metaplex-foundation/amman) are a set of
+[Amman [by Metaplex](https://github.com/metaplex-foundation/amman) is a set of
-tools to help test solana SDK libraries and apps on a locally running validator.
+tools to help test Solana SDK libraries and apps on a locally running validator.

 [Solita by Metaplex](https://github.com/metaplex-foundation/solita) Solita
-generates a low level TypeScript SDK for your Solana Rust programs from the IDL
+generates a low-level TypeScript SDK for your Solana Rust programs from the IDL
-extracted by anchor or shank.
+extracted by Anchor or Shank.

 ---

 Congratulations!
 You have reached the stage where you can finally bring your
 project to life just the way you want it.
 We're excited to see what amazing
 things you'll create!
-Have fun building on solana.
+Have fun building on Solana.